Volkswagen China growth slows to 10 percent due to capacity limits

 Heizmann said he expected Volkswagen Group, whose brands include Audi, Skoda and Porsche, to deliver a total of 3.6 million vehicles in China this year, which amounts to an annual increase of around 10 percent.
 That's a slowdown from last year's 16 percent growth.

-Volkswagen said in late 2013 it planned to invest 18.2 billion euros ($22.8 billion) from 2014 to 2018 to increase annual production capacity to around 4 million vehicles.
+Volkswagen said in late 2013 it planned to invest 18.2 billion euros (15 billion pounds) from 2014 to 2018 to increase annual production capacity to around 4 million vehicles.

 That plan was based on an average annual sales growth estimate of around 5 percent, which Heizmann said was "a very conservative planning base.
 This is why we have a lack of capacity.
 We're clearly going beyond this 4 million issue."